powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

 git config --global user.email "your.email@example.com"
 ```

-### 5. Verify Installation
+### Verify Installation

-Open your terminal(command prompt) and run the following commands to verify your setup:
+Open your terminal (command prompt) and run the following commands to verify your setup:
 ```bash
 node --version
 npm --version